ibm-cloud-docs/databases-for-etcd/howto-autoscaling.md

   - Maximum Disk = 4 TB per member
   - Maximum RAM = 112 GB per member

 - Autoscaling does not scale down deployments where disk or memory usage has shrunk.
 The RAM provisioned to your deployment remains for your future needs, or until you scale down your deployment manually.
-The disk provisioned to your deployment remains because disk can not be scaled down.
+The disk provisioned to your deployment remains because disk cannot be scaled down.

 - If you just need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling) your deployment.

 ## Configuring Autoscaling in the UI

 The Autoscaling panel is on the _Resources_ tab of your deployment's _Manage_ page.
-To enable scaling, fill in your desired parameters.
+To enable scaling, enter your parameters.
 Then, check the boxes to enable the parameters you are using.
 Be sure to click **Save Changes** for your configuration to be saved and your changes to take affect.

-To disable autoscaling, uncheck the boxes for the parameters that you no longer want to use.
-If you uncheck all the boxes, autoscaling is disabled.
+To disable autoscaling, clear the boxes for the parameters that you no longer want to use.
+If you clear all the boxes, autoscaling is disabled.
 Click **Save Changes** to save the configuration.

 ## Configuring Autoscaling in the CLI

-You can get the autoscaling parameters for your deployment through the CLI using the [cdb deployment-autoscaling](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#-ibmcloud-cdb-deployment-autoscaling-) command.
+You can get the autoscaling parameters for your deployment through the CLI by using the [`cdb deployment-autoscaling`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#-ibmcloud-cdb-deployment-autoscaling-) command.
 ```
 ibmcloud cdb deployment-autoscaling <deployment name or CRN> member
 ```